 This article takes a look at recent annual and quarterly statistics on rail passenger transport in the European Union (EU).
 After a period of sustained growth, rail transport performance in passenger-kilometres started to be affected by the economic crisis at the beginning of 2009.
-Rail passenger transport nevertheless remained less affected than rail freight transport, and registered a slight recovery during 2010 and 2011.
+Rail passenger transport nevertheless remained less affected than rail freight transport, and registered a recovery from 2010 onwards.

 Main statistical findings

-Based on quarterly figures, rail passenger transport performance at EU-27 level continued to increase by around 3 billion passenger-kilometres between 2010 and 2011 (+0.7 %).
+Based on quarterly figures, rail passenger transport performance at EU-28 level continued to increase by around 9 billion passenger-kilometres between 2011 and 2012 (+2.2 %).

-Although rail passenger transport at EU-27 level has recorded an increase in 2011 compared to 2010, many Member States have recorded a decrease over the same period.
-Within the European Union, apart from the drop observed in Croatia for methodological reasons (see section “Country-specific notes - country characteristics of data availability”), the highest decrease can be observed in Italy (-10.4 %) followed by Greece (-3.7 %, after a decline of 11.0 % in 2010).
-In contrast, the total number of rail passengers in Lithuania started to recover, increasing by 8.7 %.
-The United Kingdom has confirmed its ascendant trend in 2011 with an increase of 7.2 %, following a rise of 7.4 % in 2010 and 7.2 % in 2011.
+Although rail passenger transport at EU-28 level has recorded an increase in 2012 compared to 2011, many Member States have recorded a decrease over the same period.
+Within the European Union, apart from the drop observed in Croatia for methodological reasons (see section “Country-specific notes - country characteristics of data availability”), the highest decrease can be observed in Portugal (-11.4 %), followed by Bulgaria (-9.5 %).
+In contrast, the total number of rail passengers in Austria and Luxembourg increased by 8.6 % and 8.2 % respectively.
+The United Kingdom has confirmed its ascendant trend in 2012 with an increase of 5.5 %, following a rise of 7.4 % in 2010 and 7.2 % in 2011.

-Outside the EU-27, Croatia has confirmed the declining trend observed in 2010 with a fall of 28.2 % in rail passenger transport in 2012 (-28.7% and -18.0% respectively), contrasting with the 6.0 % rise recorded in Switzerland over the same period.
+Outside the EU-28, the former Yugoslav Republic of Macedonia and Turkey have recorded a high decrease in rail passenger transport in 2012 (-28.7% and -18.0% respectively), contrasting with the 2.6 % rise recorded in Norway over the same period.

-Focusing on the share between national and international transport, national transport is always predominant, representing more than 90 % of the total transport for each country in 2011.
+Focusing on the share between national and international transport, national transport is always predominant, representing around 90 % or more of the total transport for each country in 2012.
 The only exception is Luxembourg, where international transport represented 29 % of the total passenger transport by rail.